 A sports journalist may work alone in some instances.
-Someone who is entirely responsible for a sports team’s media representation, for example, may need to create their editorial lineup, duties, work schedule and come up with all of the content ideas.
+Someone who is entirely responsible for a sports team’s media representation, for example, may need to create their editorial lineup, duties, and work schedule and come up with all of the content ideas.

 Job Requirements of a Sports Journalist

 You must first complete some educational and experiential criteria before seeing how a sports journalism job description translates into real life.
 According to the Bureau of Labor Statistics, most sports journalism employers prefer employees with a Bachelor’s degree.
-Some students declare a specialization in journalism, then concentrate in sports journalism, which almost always includes one practical internship.
+Some students declare a specialization in journalism, then concentrate on sports journalism, which almost always includes one practical internship.

 Take advantage of the on-the-job training that an internship provides by gaining as much experience as possible.
-For example, start a sports blog, contact an expert sports writer for assistance or a work shadowing opportunity, or contribute to the sports department of your school newspaper.
+For example, start a sports blog, contact an expert sports writer for assistance or work shadowing opportunity, or contribute to the sports department of your school newspaper.